 And, by the way, the USB standard is now up to USB 4, which provides up to 40 Gbps throughput just like Thunderbolt 4.

 I mentioned the different data transfer speeds above, but there’s another factor to consider: how much power these ports provide.
 USB 3 and 4 ports can send from 4.5 W to 240 W, and Thunderbolt 3 and 4 can send 15 W, with Thunderbolt 4 providing one 100 W port on a computer.
-And this is bi-directional; you can charge a laptop by connecting a USB-C cable from a charger, and you can power peripherals, such as portable hard drives, using power from the laptop.
+And this is bi-directional; you can charge a laptop by connecting a USB-C cable from a charger, and you can power peripherals, such as portable hard drives, using power from the computer.
 You think this is confusing?
 Have a look at this USB-C cable logo chart.

 And I haven’t even touched on using these cables with a display; while some displays can work with USB 3 connections, it’s more likely that a high-resolution display will require Thunderbolt.
 For example, to connect to Apple’s new Studio Display, you need a Thunderbolt 3 cable or better; this is, in part, because the display also provides 96 W power, so you can, for example, connect a MacBook Pro and use the display while charging the laptop.